-This document is set up inside the framework of SUIT FP6 project.
-The scope of the document is to describe the temporal and quality scalable Multiple Description (MD) video coding systems.
-It has to be mentioned that the one resolution quality scalable MDC system represents the first milestone in building the advanced error resilient joint source channel video coder which will be designed by cascading the proposed MDC system with a Forward Error Correction module.
+This document is developed in the framework of SUIT FP6 project.
+The scope of the document is to describe the design of Multiple-Description Scalable Video Coding (MD-SVC) systems simultaneously enabling (1) temporal, quality, and spatial scalability, and (2) resilience against transmission errors by relying on MDC principles.
+It has to be mentioned that the proposed system represents the first milestone in building a hybrid error-resilient joint source and channel video coder, which will cascade the proposed MD-SVC system with Forward Error Correction.